 Getting It Right

-Durable composite shingles are available in multiple widths and multiple colors, allowing homeowners to create blends with realistic textures and shade variations.
-Shown here: DaVinci's New Cedar Polymer Shake.
+Durable composite shingles are available in multiple widths and colors, allowing homeowners to create blends with realistic textures and shade variations.
+Shown here: DaVinci's Multi-Width Shake in Aged Cedar.

-CertainTeed’s luxury line of slate-like shingles is a dead ringer for slate, from its surface texture to its rough-chiseled edges.
-Shown here: CertainTeed's Symphony Evergreen Blend Slate.
+CertainTeed’s line of slate-like shingles is a dead ringer for the real thing, from its surface texture to its rough-chiseled edges.
+Shown here: CertainTeed's Matterhorn Slate in Storm Slate.

 Get the help you need for the home you want—sign up for the Bob Vila newsletter today!